WCB Grants Awarded in 2016

 Manitoba Home Builders Association

 This project will digitize four safety courses using virtual reality (VR) technology for safety training by Manitoba Home Builders Association (MHBA).
 The courses are: Confined Space; Fall Protection; Scaffolding; and Safe Use of Power Tools; and will be delivered in partnership with the Construction Safety Association of Manitoba (CSAM).
-The target groups for this project include general labourers, tradespeople, new supervisors and safety trainers working in the homebuilding trades, heavy construction
+The target groups for this project include general labourers, tradespeople, new supervisors and safety trainers working in the homebuilding trades, heavy construction industries and transportation.

 BIT Space Development, a Winnipeg-based company, will provide the technology for this project.
-The technology will allow a user to virtually explore the workplace through a 360 degree lens using a cell phone and an oculus headset.
+The technology will allow a user to virtually explore the workplace through a 360-degree lens using a cell phone and an Oculus headset.

 Occupations in the construction sector are inherently hazardous.
-The addition of on-line courses with a VR component will increase the number of construction workers who will have access to safety training.
-This project is consistent with the strategic priorities of SAFE Work Manitoba which affirm the government’s commitment to focus efforts in high hazard industries and workplaces that employ most-at-risk workers including new, young and immigrant workers.
+The addition of online courses with a VR component will increase the number of construction workers who will have access to safety training.
+This project is consistent with the strategic priorities of SAFE Work Manitoba, which affirm the government’s commitment to focus efforts in high hazard industries and workplaces that employ most-at-risk workers including new, young and immigrant workers.